LauraBeatris/shin/README.md

 ## Getting started

-The package can be installed by adding `shin` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `shin_auth` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do